How we are working to protect Arctic people, tundra and wildlife

 What’s going on in the Arctic?

 Perhaps the most prominent news stories to come from the Arctic in recent years have been about potential oil drilling — especially the ConocoPhillips Willow project.
 Prior to the hubbub about Willow, you may have read about big companies such as Chubb insurance or Bank of America making commitments to not insure or finance oil drilling in the Arctic.
-Also in the past couple of years, the Trump administration held a lease sale in January 2021, but no major oil companies bothered to bid on the available tracts
+Also in the past couple of years, there were two lease sales: one in January 2021 and one in January 2025 but no major oil companies bothered to bid on the available tracts

 What are we doing to protect Alaska’s arctic region?